|

 DON:

-English nickname for Donald, meaning
+Short form of English Donald, meaning

 "world ruler."

-Irish form of Gaelic Donnchadh,
+Anglicized form of Irish Gaelic Donnchadh,

 meaning "brown warrior."